 15. Check Out the National Pantheon of Venezuela

 The Pantheon is one of the most prominent attractions in Caracas.
 It’s also an archaic structure that dates back to 1874; it became the final grave of the national heroes.
-The purpose of this monument was to honor Simón Bolívar, a Venezuelan military and political leader.
+The purpose of this monument was to honour Simón Bolívar, a Venezuelan military and political leader.
 Tourists are permitted to check out the remains of Bolívar while touring the building.